-Southern Connecticut State University remains committed to providing a safe environment for the members of our community.
-The annual Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics report for 2012 has been prepared collaboratively with our partners who are designated Campus Security Authorities and local law enforcement agencies.
-The annual report includes mandated crime statistics for the 2009, 2010 and 2011 calendar years.
-The statistics reflect reported crimes that occurred on campus as well as those that occurred on off campus affiliated properties as well as public property immediately adjacent to the University.
+The 2013 Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics for Southern Connecticut State University has been carefully prepared for your review.
+This annual report includes mandated crime statistics for the 2010, 2011 and 2012 calendar years.
+The statistics reflect reported crimes that occurred on campus, as well as those that occurred on off-campus affiliated properties, as well as public property immediately adjacent to the university.
+There is a section dedicated to fire safety that provides statistical and important fire safety information.